annie-qiu26/Spotify-Data-Visualization/DEVELOPMENT.md

 web console to get JSON data that I can parse.
 While I'm still trying to figure out how to make HTTP requests in C++, my next goal is to aggregate all the data from the sample JSON files that I temporarily added to the repository.

+## Standardizing data : 04/18/18
+I've been working on functions that will help me standardize the data to have a mean of 0 and standard deviation of 0, but some of the functions weren't working properly.
+I still need to create more tests for these functions and understand what's happening with my standardized data function for it to compile.